 The School of Music curriculum at Queen's stands out within the context of Canadian and American university music programs because of its substantial offerings in Ethnomusicology.
 For example, students in the Bachelor of Music program are required to take an introductory course in Music in Society in which a broad selection of music cultures is introduced, including Western and non-Western, popular, folk, and classical traditions from around the world.
 Linking music to human process (i.e. society) provides students with a crucial foundation which allows them to interact knowledgeably with global musical diversity whether as performers, teachers, composers, theorists, musicologists, or ethnomusicologists.

 This course leads to a number of related upper level courses in musicology and ethnomusicology in which specialized topics are studied.
-Area study courses in folk/traditional music, music from India, and North American Native musics are examples, as are courses in fieldwork methodology and other topics related to ethnomusicology as a field of enquiry (identity, politics, gender, globalization, westernization, technology, and cultural studies, among others).
+Area study courses in folk/traditional music, music from India, and North American Native musics are examples, and other topics related to ethnomusicology as a field of enquiry (identity, politics, gender, globalization, westernization, technology, and cultural studies, among others).

 Students who are working in other academic programs at the University (e.g., other disciplines in Arts and Science or the Physical Sciences) can also take elective courses in World Music and Popular Music to complement their programs and interests.